 My wife and I also miss the Internet.
 I’m not ashamed to admit we love the Internet, and lack of Internet has made blogging and chatting on social media tricky, but much to my delight I have found a BT hotspot that just about covers the house.
 If you squeeze yourself in the corner of the conservatory, between the houseplant and yet-to-be-disposed-of dishwasher, you can get just about get a passable connection.
 Whilst the connection is playing ball, I thought I’d try and write a quick blog about future plans for growing veg.

 Our house on a steep slope, which as well as making things entirely unchild friendly, it is also going to pose a new challenge for veg growing.
 There is also quite a lot of clearance required.

-The bad news is that it is covered by large, unruly plants as well as 2-3 feet of something else that I can’t fathom – a sort of soil build up.
-There is also an awful lot of old tree, piles of weeds and general rubbish.
+The bad news is that it is covered by large, unruly plants as well as 2-3 feet of something else that I can’t fathom – a sort of soil build-up.
+There is also an awful lot of old trees, piles of weeds, and general rubbish.